natalieshi/KDD-CUP-99/README.md

  Features that differentiate different type of abnormal Internect connection: 1.
 Frequency 2.
 Destination port, 3.
 Location 4.
 Data volun : Does this different combination of feature contributes to the novel Internect intrusion?

+ DATASET: DO I NEED TO USE THE CLEANED DATASET BY THE PAPER?